naojsoft/qplan/doc/manual/qplan.rst

-- moon/target illumination (OB value of "dark", must mach 25% or less moon illumination--everything else is considered "grey" since we don't schedule SPCAM or HSC on bright nights)
+- moon/target illumination (OB value of "dark", must mach 25% or less moon illumination--everything else is considered "grey" since we don't schedule HSC on bright nights)

 Notes on the weights
 --------------------